square/cane/README.md

         -v, --version                    Show version
         -h, --help                       Show this message

-Set default options into a `.cane` file:
+Set default options using a `.cane` file:

     > cat .cane
     --no-doc
     --abc-glob **/*.rb
     > cane

-It works just like this:
+It works exactly the same as specifying the options on the command-line.

-    > cane --no-doc --abc-glob '**/*.rb'
+Command-line arguments will override arguments specified in the `.cane` file.

 ## Integrating with Rake